 They aren't hugely efficient energy-wise, but the reality is they're a good cooling option if:

 - you can't install air conditioning because you rent or you're in a strata complex that requires approval

 But if the thought of a whooshing unit that keeps you up at night gives you nightmares and you're looking for the best model that's also the quietest, we can help.
-When you can spend anywhere from $400 up to $1400 on a portable air conditioning unit, you want to make sure it's ticking all your boxes.

 How do we test portable air cons for noise?